 The iris is native to Asia and Europe.
 They are now grown all over the world.
 Irises are best grown in mild climates, where they can grow in full sun.

 The bulbous kind bloom later in the spring, while rhizomatous irises bloom in the summer.
-Irises grown in a rhizome bulb can be bearded, beardless, and crested, and come in all kinds of colors.
+Irises grown in a rhizome bulb can be bearded, beardless, and crested and come in all colors.

 The iris is given for the 25th anniversary.
-The iris represents eloquence, hope, wisdom, communication, and faith.
+The iris flowers symbolize eloquence, hope, wisdom, communication, and faith.
 This tall and colorful flower gives a message of strength and longevity that only a couple who have been together for 25 years can have.

 The 28th Anniversary Flowers – The Orchid

-Orchids are houseplants that produce sumptuous, delicate blooming flowers across a bold spectrum of colors.
-Orchids are grown just about everywhere, but most are in Asia and South and Central America.
+Orchids are houseplants that produce sumptuous, delicate, blooming flowers across a bold spectrum of colors.
+Orchids are grown almost everywhere, but most are in Asia and South and Central America.
 These plants bloom flowers that look like mittens in white, red, yellow, pink, and purple, with or without spots and stripes.

 Orchids bloom from fall until spring.
 Most bloom once a year, while some will bloom more.

-The orchid represents love and strength.
-After 28 years, a couple can enjoy reminiscing all about the love and strength that has kept their marriage going strong.
+The orchid flowers symbolize love and strength.
+After 28 years, a couple can enjoy reminiscing all about the love and power that has kept their marriage strong.

 The 30th Anniversary Flowers – Lily

-Lillies are well-known flowers that grow in North America, Europe, and Asia.
-Lillies were first seen on an image in Crete in 1580 BC, so they have been around for a long time.
+Lillies are well-known flowers in North America, Europe, and Asia.
+Lillies were first seen in an image in Crete in 1580 BC, so they have been around for a long time.

 Lilies are perennials that grow from bulbs into huge, colorful flowers.
 They grow six petals and are shaped like a trumpet.
 Pink, orange, white, red, and gold are some colors lilies bloom in.

-Lily flowers convey a host of symbolic meanings including motherhood, feminity, purity, and love.
-It is the 30th-anniversary flower, which makes sense since this can be a change in the marriage relationship.
-There may be changes in jobs or retirement, as well as children moving out and starting their own marriages.
+Lily flowers symbolize various meanings and sentiments, including motherhood, feminity, purity, and love.
+It is the 30th-anniversary flower, which makes sense since this can change the marriage relationship.
+There may be changes in jobs or retirement, as well as children moving out and starting their marriages.

 The 40th Anniversary Flowers – Gladiolus

 Gladiolus flowers come from South Africa.
 There are 260 species, 10 of which are from Eurasia.
-Gladiolus grow from a bulb throughout the summer, in all kinds of colors.
-They grow in shades of white, pink, lavender, yellow, rose, and purple.
+Gladiolus grows from a bulb throughout the summer in various colors.
+They grow in white, pink, lavender, yellow, rose, and purple shades.

-The bulbs grow spikes that are up to 3 feet tall, with flowers that look similar to orchids.
-They make great cut flowers and are easy to grow.
+The bulbs grow up to 3 feet tall, with flowers that look similar to orchids.
+They make excellent cut flowers and are easy to grow.

 These flowers represent the 40th year of marriage.
-Gladiolus represents a time of remembrance and has deep symbolic associations with honorfaithfulnesspersistence, calmness, and integrity.
+Gladiolus flowers symbolize a time of remembrance and have deep associations with honor, faithfulness, persistence, calmness, and integrity.

 Just like a sword, the love a couple has for each other after 40 years can still pierce each other.